anpasi/PromotionEngine/README.md

 The Spring boot project has two endpoints:

-purcharseOrder (POST): to create order.
-Returns the total amount of the order updatePromotions (POST): to update the promotions.
+-purcharseOrder (POST): to create order.
+Returns the total amount of the order

+-updatePromotions (POST): to update the promotions.
 Returns nothing

 Example of purcharseOrder request: